PatrickJS/PatrickJS-starter/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

+In main project directory you will find `.env.example` file which contains variables dependent of environment (for example your backend API_URL used in your ajax-restful-api-json services can have different values for testing, development and production environments).
+When you set up project on some environment you should copy that file to `.env` in the same directory and edit that copy.
+Because `.env` file is highly environment dependent so it should not be committed into git repository.
+If you add new variables you should update file `.env.example` and commit changes

+If you deploy your code to yor client by sending `dist` directory (with compiled code), your client should edit `dist/.env` file to set proper values for his environment.

+Read more about `.env` concept on [The Twelve-Factor App Methodology](https://12factor.net/config).

 # AoT Don'ts
 The following are some things that will make AoT compile fail.